varun-io-eng/Datafy/README.md

-🧠 Datafy: AI-Powered Text-to-SQL Assistant
+# 🧠 Datafy: AI-Powered Text-to-SQL Assistant
-Transform Natural Language into SQL Queries — Instantly 🧾 Overview
+### Transform Natural Language into SQL Queries — Instantly

+---

+## 🧾 Overview
-Datafy is an AI-powered analytics web app that converts natural language questions into SQL queries and executes them directly on uploaded datasets (CSV, Excel, or SQLite).
+**Datafy** is an AI-powered analytics web app that converts **natural language questions into SQL queries** and executes them directly on uploaded datasets (CSV, Excel, or SQLite).
-It empowers non-technical users to explore data, extract insights, and visualize results — without writing a single line of SQL.
+It empowers **non-technical users** to explore data, extract insights, and visualize results — **without writing a single line of SQL.**

+---

-🚀 Key Features
+## 🚀 Key Features

-🗂️ Upload CSV, Excel, or SQLite database files
+- 🗂️ Upload CSV, Excel, or SQLite database files

-💬 Ask analytical questions in plain English
+- 💬 Ask analytical questions in plain English

-🤖 Automatically generate SQL queries using Google Gemini API
+- 🤖 Automatically generate SQL queries using **Google Gemini API**

-🔒 Safe query execution (only SELECT statements allowed)
+- 🔒 Safe query execution (only `SELECT` statements allowed)

-📊 Create interactive visualizations using Plotly and Matplotlib
+- 📊 Create interactive visualizations using Plotly and Matplotlib

-🧩 AI-generated explanations for query results
+- 🧩 AI-generated explanations for query results

-💾 Download results as CSV files
+- 💾 Download results as CSV files

-🕒 View query and answer history for better tracking
+- 🕒 View query and answer history for better tracking

+---

-🧠 Why It Matters
+## 🧠 Why It Matters

-Many organizations and analysts still rely heavily on Excel, CSV files, and manual SQL queries for analytics.
+Many organizations and analysts still rely heavily on **Excel, CSV files, and manual SQL queries** for analytics.
-Datafy bridges the gap between natural language and structured data, enabling business users and analysts to extract insights quickly — without needing SQL expertise.
+**Datafy** bridges the gap between **natural language and structured data**, enabling business users and analysts to extract insights quickly — without needing SQL expertise.

 This project is especially useful for:

-Business analysts and decision-makers
+- Business analysts and decision-makers

-Students and data enthusiasts
+- Students and data enthusiasts

-Data teams handling quick exploratory queries
+- Data teams handling quick exploratory queries

-Startups and small firms without a BI stack
+- Startups and small firms without a BI stack

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Language: Python
+- **Language:** Python

-Frontend: Streamlit
+- **Frontend:** Streamlit

-Backend: Python + SQLite
+- **Backend:** Python + SQLite

-Data Handling: Pandas, NumPy, OpenPyXL
+- **Data Handling:** Pandas, NumPy, OpenPyXL

-Visualization: Plotly, Matplotlib
+- **Visualization:** Plotly, Matplotlib

-AI Integration: Google Gemini API
+- **AI Integration:** Google Gemini API

-Deployment: Streamlit Cloud
+- **Deployment:** Streamlit Cloud

-Version Control: Git + GitHub
+- **Version Control:** Git + GitHub

+---

-⚙️ How It Works
+## ⚙️ How It Works

-1️⃣ Upload Dataset
+**1️⃣ Upload Dataset**

-Choose from CSV, Excel, or SQLite database files.
+- Choose from CSV, Excel, or SQLite database files.

-2️⃣ Ask a Question
+**2️⃣ Ask a Question**

-Type your question in plain English.
+- Type your question in plain English.

-Example: “Show total sales by region”
+- Example: *“Show total sales by region”*

-3️⃣ SQL Generation
+**3️⃣ SQL Generation**

-The app uses Gemini AI to generate SQL queries automatically.
+- The app uses **Gemini AI** to generate SQL queries automatically.

-Only safe SELECT statements are allowed for execution.
+- Only safe `SELECT` statements are allowed for execution.

-4️⃣ Query Execution & Visualization
+**4️⃣ Query Execution & Visualization**

-The query runs on your uploaded dataset.
+- The query runs on your uploaded dataset.
+- Results are displayed in an interactive table with charts.

+**5️⃣ Insight Explanation**
+- The AI model provides a short natural-language explanation of your results.

+---

+## ▶️ Example Workflow

 Results are displayed in an interactive table with charts.